Cheyava Falls

 Cheyava Falls is a rock discovered on Mars in 2024 by NASA's Perseverance rover during its exploration of the Jezero crater.
 This rock, named after a Grand Canyon waterfall, has drawn significant attention due to its potential as an indicator of ancient life on Mars.
 The rover's instruments detected organic compounds within the rock, which are essential for all known life.
 According to NASA, Cheyava Falls "possesses qualities that fit the definition of a possible indicator of ancient life".

 Discovery

-Unusual rock, named Cheyava Falls, was found in 2024 by NASA's Perseverance rover in Jezero crater.
+An unusual rock, named Cheyava Falls, was found in 2024 by NASA's Perseverance rover in Jezero crater.
 Cheyava Falls is characterized by large white calcium sulfate veins and bands of reddish material, indicative of hematite, a mineral that gives Mars its rusty color.
 The veins are "filled with millimeter-size crystals of olivine".
 The rock features millimeter-sized off-white splotches surrounded by black material, resembling "leopard spots".
 These spots contain iron and phosphate, elements often associated with microbial life.
 According to a seven-step scale called Confidence of Life Detection (CoLD) used by NASA astrobiologists, the rock is on Step One, showing "possible signal" of life.